A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference from Multiple Expert Agents

 \section{Constraint Inference from Multiple Expert Agents}

 In practice, demonstration datasets may be generated by multiple agents.
-For instance, on an open road, vehicle trajectories could be produced by a variety of human drivers, each possessing different driving skills (e.g., risk-averse and risk-seeking) and operating different types of vehicles (i.e., trucks, vans, or cars).
+For instance, on an open road, vehicle trajectories could be produced by a variety of human drivers, each possessing different driving skills (e.g., risk-averse and risk-seeking) and operating different types of vehicles (i.e., trucks, vans, or cars). {These environments require considering the behaviors of multiple heterogeneous and homogeneous agents.}

 Unlike Multi-Agent Reinforcement Learning (MARL)~\citep{zhang2021multi}, which solves only forward control problems, ICRL typically involves solving a backward inverse constraint inference problem using provided expert demonstrations.
 To adapt ICRL to multi-agent settings, we define three separate levels of Multi-Agent ICRL: \setlist[enumerate]{leftmargin=*} \begin{enumerate}[label=\arabic*)] \itemsep{0em} \item Expert trajectories are generated by multiple types of agents, all adhering to the same constraint but optimizing different reward functions.
-The key challenge at this level is: {\it How can we infer the constraint respected by various types of agents?} \item Expert trajectories are generated by multiple types of agents, each respecting different constraints.
+The key challenge at this level is: {\it How can we infer the {shared} constraint respected by various types of agents?} \item Expert trajectories are generated by multiple types of agents, each respecting different constraints.
 The key challenge lies in: {\it How can different constraints be inferred for various types of agents?} \item The demonstration dataset is produced by multiple agents acting simultaneously.
 The challenge here is to determine: {\it How can cooperative and competitive behaviors among the agents be modeled in order to infer appropriate constraints for explaining their behaviors? } \end{enumerate} To better differentiate these challenges, in the first two research topics, we assume the expert demonstrations are generated by multiple experts, but the forward control policy is conditioned on a single agent type by treating the states of other agents as background.
 However, for the final challenge, interactions among multiple agents must be considered to model the joint behavior of different agents.
 In this section, we study several existing ICRL algorithms that aim to tackle these challenges.